Phil-Slater/EVandChill-client/README.md

 #### Station Details Page

-The station details page displays more in-depth inofrmation about a charging station specifically regarding plug types and speed.
+The station details page displays more in-depth information about a charging station specifically regarding plug types and speed.
 Users can also add a station to their list of favorites (click the heart icon next to the station title) or leave a review about the station to help inform users whether or not a station is operational.
 Note that you must be registered and logged in to add a favorite or review.

 Below the station details and map section, a list of businesses near the stations are displayed.
 The businesses are separated into three categories: food, entertainment, and stores.
 Select a business to be redirected to its Google maps page.